Velatryx/Cybersecruity-notes/Techniques & Tricks/Privilege Escalation/Linux/README.md

+# This technical guide covers the most used and common privilege escalation vectors in linux

+---

 ## 1. Sudo Abuse & GTFOBins

 `sudo` allows users to run commands with elevated privileges (typically `root`).
 Misconfigurations happen when users are granted permission to run binaries that allow shell escapes or file modifications.